Tulsa City-County Library presents Ignite Tulsa: Build a Better World Edition

 One-of-a-kind Midcentury Modern Sculpture Donated to Tulsa City-County Library

-Stuart Price, local developer and owner of Price Family Properties, announced today that he will be donating a sculpture by Harry Bertoia that has graced downtown for over half a century to the Tulsa City-County Library.
+Sept.
+21, 2018 Stuart Price, local developer and owner of Price Family Properties, announced today that he will be donating a sculpture by Harry Bertoia that has graced downtown for over half a century to the Tulsa City-County Library.
 The piece, once an operating fountain, will be put in the custody and care of the Tulsa City-County Library in order to make way for a recently announced parking structure in downtown.
 Talks regarding the donation have been going on for months.
-“We are very excited to be able to make this announcement today,” said Price.

 Read More